Cheesy deliciousness! That’s what I want in my mac n cheese, so I came up with Lindy's Favorite Macaroni and Cheese recipe that is delish creaminess.

 I don’t think so.

-It seems, however, when I make baked macaroni and cheese, it would come out a little dry, curdled and less creamy then I would like.
+It seems, however, when I made baked macaroni and cheese, it would come out a little dry, curdled, and less creamy than I would like.
 So when my son came home with a block of Tillamook medium white cheddar cheese, I set out to find a way to make a creamy, cheesy, crispy, baked macaroni and cheese.